From Ideal to Real: Unified and Data-Efficient Dense Prediction for Real-World Scenarios: Introduction

-We conduct comprehensive experiments on the proposed DenseWorld benchmark to evaluate various approaches.
+We conduct comprehensive experiments on the proposed DenseWorld benchmark and common benchmarks to evaluate various approaches.
 Extensive quantitative and qualitative results demonstrate that DenseDiT significantly outperforms both general-purpose and task-specific models across all tasks, showcasing strong capabilities for real-world dense prediction.
-Compared to existing generative-based methods~\cite{ke2024repurposing, saxena2023monocular, le2024maskdiff}, DenseDiT achieves strong performance in more challenging real-world scenarios with limited supervision, demonstrating superior utilization of generative visual priors.
-Moreover, the effectiveness of DenseDiT's branches reveals the strong flexible contextual modeling capacity of generative models, highlighting promising directions for future research.
-In summary, our contributions are as follows: \begin{itemize} \item We introduce DenseWorld, a benchmark for unified evaluation of dense prediction across real-world scenarios, encompassing 25 practically relevant applications. \item We propose DenseDiT, a generative-based framework that fully exploits visual priors for data-efficient dense prediction in diverse real-world scenarios. \item Extensive experiments on DenseWorld demonstrate the superiority of DenseDiT over general-purpose and task-specific baselines, revealing their limited generalization to real-world scenarios and highlighting DenseDiT’s potential for dense prediction in the wild. \end{itemize}
+Compared to existing generative-based dense prediction methods~\cite{ke2024repurposing, le2024maskdiff}, DenseDiT achieves strong performance in more challenging real-world scenarios under limited supervision, highlighting its practical alignment with the data-scarce nature of many real-world applications.
+Moreover, the effectiveness of DenseDiT's branches reveals the strong flexible contextual modeling capacity of recent generative models, highlighting promising directions for future research.
+In summary, our contributions are as follows: \begin{itemize} \item We introduce DenseWorld, a benchmark for unified evaluation of dense prediction across real-world scenarios.
+It covers 25 practical applications and faithfully reflects the inherent data scarcity common in real-world settings. \item We propose DenseDiT, a unified framework that leverages a parameter-reuse architecture and branch-enhanced adaptation for data-efficient dense prediction across diverse real-world scenarios. \item Extensive experiments on the proposed DenseWorld benchmark and common benchmarks demonstrate the superiority of DenseDiT over general-purpose and task-specific baselines, revealing their limited generalization to real-world scenarios and highlighting DenseDiT’s potential for dense prediction in the wild. \end{itemize}